-Football season is here and every college or university has its own special traditions surrounding the games, tailgating being one of the most prominent traditions.
+College football season is here and every school has its own special traditions surrounding the games, tailgating being one of the most prominent traditions.
 Tailgating is the party that happens in the parking lot before (and sometimes after) major events.
 Tailgating is something every college student should experience at least once.
 To help ensure the perfect experience, we’ve provided some tips to help pull off a great tailgate party!

 - Arrive early.
 This will ensure you have plenty of space to set up (tables, grill, games, etc) with space for any friends to park nearby.